-At Stirling Ackroyd we have over 20 offices in prime positions across London and Surrey and all of our staff are experts on their local areas enabling us to not only accurately asses the value of your property but also the added benefits that living in your area brings – this helps us not only sell your home but the lifestyle it offers.
+At Stirling Ackroyd we have over 30 offices in prime positions across London and the South East, with all of our staff experts on their local areas enabling us to not only accurately assess the value of your property but also the added benefits that living in your area brings – this helps us not only sell your home but the lifestyle it offers.

 2. Instruct Stirling Ackroyd to sell your home

-Following your free valuation from one of our property experts, you will need to formally instruct us to sell your home for you.
+Following your free valuation, you will need to formally instruct us to sell your home for you.
 To do this we will ask you to sign an Agency Agreement and agree a fee for our services.

-When you sell your home with Stirling Ackroyd, you’ll be looked after by our Branch Teams, Conveyancing Panel, and Sales Progression Team.
-As an added bonus, we also have an in-house team of Mortgage Advisors, who can help to find the best finance deal for your needs.
+When you sell your home with Stirling Ackroyd, you’ll be looked after by our Branch Teams, Admin Support, and Sales Progression Team.

-Your property expert will keep in regular contact with you about the progress of your sale, we will also send you our monthly house price index which gives you the latest property transaction numbers and averages in your local areas of interest.
-You will also get house price changes, find out how many properties were sold, break statistics down by property type and benchmark regionally and nationally.
+Your property expert will keep in regular contact with you about the progress of your sale, and send you our monthly house price index which gives you the latest property transaction numbers and averages in your local areas of interest.

 When it comes to selling your property, there are costs that you should take into consideration before beginning the property marketing process.